zeplo/zeplo-cli-releases/readme.md

-# ralley-cli-releases
+# zeplo-cli-releases

-Microservice for caching and exposing the latest stable and canary release of [Zeplo CLI](https://github.com/ralleyio/ralley-cli).
+Microservice for caching and exposing the latest stable and canary release of [Zeplo CLI](https://github.com/zeplo/zeplo-cli).

 ## Usage